AdamISZ/stegabank/protocol.md

 13a In rare cases where there is ambiguity, it is the escrow's prerogative to ask for a further internet banking session from either the buyer or the seller to give further evidence that a transfer did or did not occur.

 14 Once escrow has completed adjudication, they request a signature for a spending transaction from the party who they have adjudicated in favour of, append their own signature, and pay out the BTC (minus transaction fees, as before).
-The deposits are then transferred to the buyer and seller (regardless of imputed guilt of one party).
+Both deposits are then transferred to that same counterparty.